Diocese of Chioggia: History

-The episcopal election of 1284
+Episcopal election of 1284

 The episcopal election of 1284 was so contentious that two candidates were claimed as bishops-elect.
 Some of the Canons chose Ptolemaeus, Bishop of Sarda in Epirus, and requested his transfer by the pope.
 Others chose Aliro, the parish priest of S. Giovanni Chrysostomo in Venice.
 The matter was finally referred to the pope, who appointed Cardinal Comes Glusiani to preside over the litigation.
 During the litigation, Bishop Tolomeo abandoned his suit and renounced any legal rights he might have had in the matter.
 Those who had elected him then presumed to proceeded to another election, despite the fact that the election had been referred to the pope; they chose Uberto, the abbot of the monastery de Brondolo.
 When news of this latest election reached the papal court, Aliro's lawyer appealed against Uberto as well.
 Cardinal Comes finally ruled that both elections were invalid.

 Uberto, however, was not to be put off, and so he entered a postulatio with the Patriarch of Grado, and got himself admitted to the episcopal throne.
 Aliro's lawyer entered an appeal against Uberto, the Patriarch, and Uberto's electors on the grounds that there were still matters under appeal which had not been ruled on, but the Patriarch went ahead and consecrated Uberto and ordered him installed on the episcopal throne.
 Pope Urban IV in his narration of the event calls Uberto intrusus.

 Never discouraged in their pursuit of power, the Canons who supported Uberto then held another election, and chose Leonardo Faletrum of Venice as bishop of Chioggia.
 Before that election could proceed to a confirmation by anyone, Aliro's lawyer, Joannes Vandalinus, lodged an appeal to the papal court against Leonardo, his electors, and the Patriarch of Grado.
 The Patriarch confirmed the election anyway, and granted Leonardo temporal and spiritual possession of the diocese.
 Leonardo also appealed to the Holy See against Canon Joannes Vandalinus, the former procurator of Aliro.
 Pope Honorius IV declared Leonardo's possession "presumptuous".
 In the meantime, Leonardo and his supporters stole all of the property belonging to the benefices of the Canons who had supported Aliro.

 The pope then voided the elections and, on 17 June 1286, appointed the bishop of Castello, Bartolomeo Quirini, as Apostolic Administrator of the diocese.
 He was ordered to see to the restoration of the property of the Canons who had supported Aliro.
 Finally, both Aliro and Leonardo surrendered to papal jurisdiction, and resigned their rights.
 It was not until 11 January 1287 that Pope Honorius IV provided (appointed) a new bishop, Stephanus Betani, a parish priest from Venice.